 Sally Hinchman is ruling elder and Certified Church Educator who has served churches and presbyteries across the PC(U.S.A.).
 She has served as a Transitional/Interim Presbyter in the Presbyteries of Florida and Shenandoah.
 Served as the GeneralPresbyter for Sacramento, Stockton and Nevada.
 She is currently the stated clerk for Heartland Presbytery.

 Carol Shellenberger graduated from San Francisco Theological Seminary and was ordained to a counseling ministry before becoming an intentional interim pastor.
 She served as interim pastor for eight congregations in Northern California and joined the interim/transitional ministry faculty in 2002.
-One of her favorite pastimes is watching movies which compel her to look for opportunities to use film in her teaching.
-She now resides in Bozeman, Montana with her spouse John where she is learning to live with the deer, moose and bear and embracing the challenges of gardening in a new climate zone.
+She is now retired and resides in Bozeman, Montana with her spouse John.